Investigating the relationship between parental abuse and adolescent antisocial behaviors with the moderating role of effortful control

 2 Assistant Professor, Department of Psychology, Lorestan University, Khorramabad, Iran

-3 Master's degree, Department of Psychology, Lorestan University, Khorramabad, Iran.
+3 Phd student, Department of Psychology, Lorestan University, Khorramabad, Iran

 Abstract